hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/firefox/__init__.rst

   assert Firefox.MODE == 'dev'

 #  Add more tests if Firefox class has methods or attributes.
-#  Example with a mock Firefox class for demonstration.
+#  Example with a mock Firefox class for demonStartion.
 #  Replace with the actual Firefox class if available

 class MockFirefox: